stuartjmoore/Wikipedia-Prettification/README.md

 Log into Wikipedia and visit your [Appearance page](http://en.wikipedia.org/wiki/Special:Preferences#mw-prefsection-rendering).
 Select MySkin and paste in the custom CSS and JS respectively.

+I’ve only tested and ran on Chrome, so it very likely will break on other browers.

 ## Clear Vertical Reading Line, 24px Rythem, Cleaner Typeface

 Wikipedia articles are too all over the place.
 The infobox and images shift the paragraphs too far right and left, forcing your eye back and forth and hurting scannablity.
 Like a lot of webpages, the line height of paragraphs is far too small and the width is far too long (usually a percentage of the window size).